badeendjuh/dokubootstrap-simplified/README.md

 # About

-In this template I attempt two things:
+In this template I attempt a number of things:

- - Make the layout of dokuwiki as simple as possible, striping it from any excess features I do not need, such as "discussions".
+ * Make the layout of dokuwiki as simple as possible, striping it from any excess features I do not need, such as .discussions..
 Simplyfying the layout further.
- - Fully support Bootstrap 3, with http://bootswatch.com/yeti/ theme as default.
+ * Fully support Bootstrap 3, with http://bootswatch.com/default/ theme as default, though I prefer ``yeti`` better.

-# Goal

-My goal is to build a templete in which I can easily publish my frequently used text's, commands, action plans etc for my friends a colleagues to use and add to.
+ * My goal is to build a template in which I can easily publish my frequently used text's, commands, action plans etc for my friends a colleagues to use and add to.

 # Features